 In addition to the general requirements listed above, the following specific general education requirements must be met:

-• Six credit hours of English composition.
+• Six credit hours of Written Communication

-• Three credit hours of Quantitative Reasoning and Mathematical Skills
+• Three credit hours of Quantitative Reasoning

-• Twelve credit hours of Social Sciences
+• Twelve credit hours of Social Sciences (to include United States Perspective and Global Perspective)

-• Twelve credit hours of Natural Sciences.
+• Twelve credit hours of Natural Sciences

 • Basic proficiency in one foreign language equal to three semesters at the university level.
 This requirement also may be fulfilled by three years of study in high school in one language or by passing a university proficiency examination.